 One last option is to go even more minimal and choose a single serve coffee maker.
 I like this option since, you can get some great value for money in this category.

 There are few key features that you definitely want to get right when picking a new coffee maker.

 Accurate brewing temperature should be at the top of the list.
-Coffee makers with crazy temperatures will either burn your coffee or won’t get the coffee hot enough to brew anything more than a weak puddle.
-Or just be inconsistent. ideally, you want a model that consistently brews around 195-205 °F.
+At the cheaper price range it’s a common problem that the coffee maker won’t get hot enough to brew anything more than a weak puddle.
+Or just be inconsistent. ideally, you want a model that consistently brews around 200 °F.

 You also want a coffee maker that brews rather quickly.
 A 4 cup cone filter coffee maker should be able to brew a pot of coffee in minutes.

 The reason I’m mentioning this isn’t only because of convenience.
 It’s also about the quality of the brew.
 If the flow rate or heating is too slow, it will make your coffee taste more sour.

 Another feature you could look for is a timer.
 A programmable coffee maker will allow you to make coffee the night before and set it to begin so that coffee is ready when you wake up.
 If you know your morning is going to be hectic or so early that the thought of preparing coffee on the spot makes your head hurt, a timer will save the morning.

 However, it’s important to remember that this kind of coffee will have serious compromises taste-wise, because it means that you will have to grind the coffee at least the night before you’re going to brew it.
 No genuine coffee snob would grind the beans more than 15 minutes before brewing.
 But that doesn’t mean that I endorse the idea of a grind and brew coffee maker.

 Stainless steel, glass or plastic?